ChiOkwuosa/python/3_Project/README.md

 df_India = df[df['job_country'] == 'India']
 ```
 # Analysis
+This section of the project presents the visuals and findings from the research

-## 1. What are the most demanded skills for the top 3 most popular data roles?
+## 1. What are the most demanded skills for the top 3 most popular Data Roles?
 To identify the most in-demand skills for the top three popular data roles, I calculated the frequency of various skills across their respective job titles.
 I then filtered the dataset for the top three job titles with the highest counts and calculated the percentage of each skill within these roles.
 Finally, I created a plot to display the top three data jobs alongside their most sought-after skills.

 More details on the steps taken are provided here: [1_Skills_Request](2_Skills_Request.ipynb)